-This tutorial introduces word embeddings.
-It contains complete code to train word embeddings from scratch on a small dataset, and to visualize these embeddings using the Embedding Projector (shown in the image below).
+This tutorial contains an introduction to word embeddings.
+You will train your own word embeddings using a simple Keras model for a sentiment classification task, and then visualize them in the Embedding Projector (shown in the image below).

 Representing text as numbers

 Machine learning models take vectors (arrays of numbers) as input.
-When working with text, the first thing we must do come up with a strategy to convert strings to numbers (or to "vectorize" the text) before feeding it to the model.
-In this section, we will look at three strategies for doing so.
+When working with text, the first thing you must do is come up with a strategy to convert strings to numbers (or to "vectorize" the text) before feeding it to the model.
+In this section, you will look at three strategies for doing so.

-As a first idea, we might "one-hot" encode each word in our vocabulary.
+As a first idea, you might "one-hot" encode each word in your vocabulary.
 Consider the sentence "The cat sat on the mat".
 The vocabulary (or unique words) in this sentence is (cat, mat, on, sat, the).
-To represent each word, we will create a zero vector with length equal to the vocabulary, then place a one in the index that corresponds to the word.
+To represent each word, you will create a zero vector with length equal to the vocabulary, then place a one in the index that corresponds to the word.
 This approach is shown in the following diagram.

-To create a vector that contains the encoding of the sentence, we could then concatenate the one-hot vectors for each word.
+To create a vector that contains the encoding of the sentence, you could then concatenate the one-hot vectors for each word.

 Encode each word with a unique number